Tired of paying large commission fees when buy and selling stocks and index funds? If you are, you should carry on reading our Trading 212 review.

 Is Trading 212 a Scam?
 Money Regulations

-With so many scams about, how do you know this platform is safe?
+With so many scams, how do you know this platform is safe?
 Well, Trading 212 is approved by the FCA (Financial Conduct Authority of England and Wales) as well as being registered in Bulgaria and regulated by the Financial Supervision Commission.

 Clients’ funds are kept separate from company funds and protected under the Financial Services Compensation Scheme (FSCS) giving you the security of up to £85,000.